-UMTS (Universal Mobile Telecommunications System) supports up to 1920 kbit/s data transfer rates, although most users can expect performance up to 384 kbit/s.
-A UMTS network uses a pair of 5 MHz channels, one in the 1900 MHz range for uplink and one in the 2100 MHz range for downlink.
+UMTS (Universal Mobile Telecommunications System) supports data transfer rates of up to 1920 kbit/s; most users can expect performance up to 384 kbit/s.
+A UMTS network uses a pair of 5 MHz channels: one in the 1900 MHz range for uplink, and one in the 2100 MHx range for downlink.